GoldenMelon-Studio/chinagpt-4/README_EN.md

 - Bold is available for logging in (OpenAI account / OpenAI API Key) to share
 - Italic + Bold = Requires a third-party account
 - Saving history is not supported for starting with a dot (like .1.) + number
-- Italic + bold numbers indicate that the article has been tested and has full functionality (e.g. DALL· E. Web browsing and code interpreter)
 - No dot after the number means that the function supported in this article is only text output or incomplete (in the case of non-API)
 - A number with two dots instead of a dot indicates that AI is in the form of an API
 - Three dots after the number indicate that this article is in the form of an API, but supports full API functionality (e.g. DALL·E 3 or Vision; **full API functionality only, not features like Plus**)